MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/cmg/setup-cloud-management-gateway.md

     1. By default, the wizard enables the option to **Verify Client Certificate Revocation**.
 A certificate revocation list (CRL) must be publicly published for this verification to work.
 For more information, see [Publish the certificate revocation list](security-and-privacy-for-cloud-management-gateway.md#publish-the-certificate-revocation-list).

-    1. **Enforce TLS 1.2**: Enable this option to require the Azure cloud service VM to use the TLS 1.2 encryption protocol.
+    1. By default, the wizard enables the option to **Enforce TLS 1.2**.
+This setting requires the Azure VM to use the TLS 1.2 encryption protocol.
 It doesn't apply to any on-premises Configuration Manager site servers or clients.
-For more information on TLS 1.2, see [How to enable TLS 1.2](../../../plan-design/security/enable-tls-1-2.md).<!-- SCCMDocs-pr#4021 -->
+For more information, see [How to enable TLS 1.2](../../../plan-design/security/enable-tls-1-2.md).<!-- SCCMDocs-pr#4021 -->

     1. By default, the wizard enables the option to **Allow CMG to function as a cloud distribution point and serve content from Azure storage**.
-A CMG can also serve content to clients.
+If you plan on targeting deployments with content to clients, you need to configure the CMG to serve content.

 1. Next is the **Alerts** page of the wizard.
 To monitor CMG traffic with a 14-day threshold, enable the threshold alert.
 Then specify the threshold, and the percentage at which to raise the different alert levels.
 Choose **Next** when you're done.